 You can find exactly the items you want to show to your shoppers by searching for items by keyword, category, eBay product ID (EPID), GTIN, or image, and charity ID.
 You can also search for compatible item or check compatibility of an item.

 You can control what is returned by the search using the fieldgroups field.
 By default, search returns matching items.
 But in addition to or instead of returning items, you can choose to return the aspects (all the variations of an item such and color and size), buying options (fixed or auction), conditions, and categories of the items found.
 These are known as refinements.
 This information enables you to create histograms, which enables shoppers to drill down in each refinement narrowing the search results.

 Filter the search results by item aspects

-You can use the information returned in aspectDistributions to filter the results by specific aspects, such as brand.
+You can use the information returned in aspectDistributions to filter the results by specific aspects (

 Filter the search results by field values